Seanny123/seanaubin.github.io/content/post/2020-02-09-Faster-Python.md

 # Bottlenecks

-Python isn't the fastest programming language out there.
-It's interpreted and it's interpreter is [purposefully dumb](https://nullprogram.com/blog/2019/02/24/).
+Python isn't known for it's speed.
+It has a [purposefully dumb interpreter](https://nullprogram.com/blog/2019/02/24/) which is get blown out of the water, both in throughput, memory consumption and start-up speed, by almost all compiled languages.
 This is usually fine, because you're just trying to ship a gosh-darned website or quickly whip together a data-cleaning pipeline.
-Typically, other bottlenecks, such as network speed, memory access times, algorithmic limitatoins or user perception are important.
+Typically, other bottlenecks, such as network speed, memory access times, algorithmic approach, ability to scale across multiple machines or user perception take precedence.

-But sometimes, the throughput of your code and it's memory consumption is an actual limitation.
+But sometimes, the throughput of your code and it's memory consumption on a single CPU-only machine is the primary limitation.
 In my experience, this typically happens when you're dealing with scientific code.
+Specifically, when you're operating on large collections of array-structured data, often using the Numpy and Pandas libraries.

-For example, Python has been a computational bottleneck for me when I was implementing Dynamic Time Warping and when developping the Nengo CPU backend.
+For example, Python has been a computational bottleneck for me when I was [implementing Dynamic Time Warping](https://github.com/Seanny123/pydtw) and when developing the [Nengo](https://www.nengo.ai/) CPU backend.

+## Getting the details right

+Before going wild with alternative interpreters, libraries or even a totally new language, it's important to make sure you're using Numpy and Pandas correctly.

+### Proper use of Numpy and Pandas APIs

+I assume you've already seen for yourself how Numpy and Pandas are faster than raw Python code.
+The internals of [how they do things faster](https://towardsdatascience.com/decoding-the-performance-secret-of-worlds-most-popular-data-science-library-numpy-7a7da54b7d72) is outside of the scope of this post.
+Basically, Pandas and Numpy store tables and arrays in a special format which allows for quick access from memory, takes up little space and run super fast in parallel using specialized CPU instructions.

+However, Numpy and Pandas are only fast for certain use cases.
+Specifically, when writing Numpy and Pandas code, it is important to:

+1. Avoid loops; they’re slow and often  unnecessary.

+2. If you must loop, use built-in iterators, such as `group_by()` and `apply()`, instead of iterating over structures.

+3. Operate on the whole array, series or DataFrame without indexing or iteration.
+This is typically called "vectorisation".

+This is covered in greater depth in [this Pandas](https://engineering.upside.com/a-beginners-guide-to-optimizing-pandas-code-for-speed-c09ef2c6a4d6) and [this Numpy](https://scipy-lectures.org/advanced/optimizing/index.html#writing-faster-numerical-code) blog-post.
+If you're using the Numpy and Pandas libraries, you gotta use them right.

+If you're having trouble with vectorisation and using features correctly, I recommend posting questions on Code Review StackExchange.
+It helped me understand [Numpy vectorisation techniques](https://data.stackexchange.com/codereview/query/1197665/codereview-numpy) and [Pandas `group_by()`](https://codereview.stackexchange.com/q/166141/39441).

+### Backends

+Pandas and Numpy are essentially high-level interfaces to libraries of highly optimized numerical operations, such as MKL, OpenBLAS and Atlas.
+The performance of these libraries is extremely hardware-dependent.
+For example, MKL tends to work poorly on AMD hardware and should be replaced with OpenBLAS.
+In my experience, the easiest way to do this is by installing `numpy` with `conda`.
+However, if you really need every ounce of performance possible, each backend should be profiled and considered.

+Sometimes using vectorized Numpy code isn't enough and you need to get weird.
+For example, Nengo implemented a computational graph compiler, discussed in [this PR](https://github.com/nengo/nengo/pull/1035) and [this paper](http://compneuro.uwaterloo.ca/publications/gosmann2017.html).
+Basically, many small Numpy computations were combined into fewer Numpy computations operating on larger arrays.
+This allowed the code to spend less time in Python and more time running Numpy routines.

+Although using and configuring gets you quite far, you eventually may need to attack Python's interpreter speed itself.

 # Desiderata